By the sea

 As we got closer to the coast, of course, the vegetation changed; it’s heavily forested, and we’re supposed to go to a national park/forest today if it doesn’t rain too heavily.

 Kynysa and its sister city, about 30 km away, (we went there to view the splendid beach on the Indian Ocean) resemble any port city where people come to enjoy the views on what everyone in the world (except maybe the US) calls “holiday”, with the tacky shops and the wonderful restaurants and marinas.
-My guide said the sister city in particular has a lot of weekend homes–it’s only four or five hours from Cape Town–for really rich south Africans.
+My guide said the sister city in particular has a lot of weekend homes–it’s only four or five hours from Cape Town–for really rich South Africans.

-As is true of most developing countries, though, there are nearby slums that resemble poorer versions of the favelas I saw last year in Brazil–wooden boxes basically with corregated roofs.
+As is true of most developing countries, though, there are nearby slums that resemble poorer versions of the favelas I saw last year in Brazil–wooden boxes basically with corrugated roofs.
 Above them frequently are square but solid houses that are built by the government.
 My guide said that when people move into the houses, the shanties get immediately occupied by newcomers.
 The easy immigration into South Africa, which is more prosperous than most of its neighbors, combined with the slowdown of the economy, has created tensions that have erupted in some of the cities, especially Durban on the east coast.

 All is quiet here, awaiting, I suspect, the arrival of more racing cars.
 By that time, I expect we’ll be heading slowly back to Cape Town.
 In the meantime, I’ve switched from ostrich to oysters–at least they both begin with an “o”, and meals overlooking the sea.
 Not a bad variant.